tinloof/sanity-kit/packages/sanity-studio/README.md

 });
 ```

-### Add internationalization
+### Enabling internationalization

-The `i18n` option can be used to support filtering pages by locale and displaying internationalised URLs.
+The `i18n` option can be used to support filtering pages by a `locale` field and displaying internationalized URLs.

-When page creation is enabled, the currently selected `locale` is used as an initial value to create new pages.
+When page creation is enabled, the currently selected `locale` is also used as an initial value to create new pages.

 https://github.com/tinloof/sanity-kit/assets/10447155/ba962e75-3158-44fb-9593-0360fc631fde

-Usage example:

 ```tsx
 import { pages } from "@tinloof/sanity-studio";